Why Social Media KPIs Mislead in the AI Search Era

 The Numbers and Signals That Actually Matter

 If reach and raw traffic are losing meaning, what replaces them?
-A shortlist of signals worth watching translates cleanly to social and content teams:
+A shortlist of signals worth watching translates cleanly across social and content marketing:

 - Clicks to your conversion page (product pages, landing pages, link-in-bio destinations), where intent actually shows up.